1. If I just want a pet, why should I buy one from an established breeder and not from a pet store or from an ad in the paper?

 13. How old should they be before I can bring one home?

-A Pembroke puppy should never be moved into a new home before 8 weeks of age.
-Even at 8 weeks, a Pembroke puppy is not large, and requires constant supervision from the adults in the family.
+A Pembroke puppy should never be moved into a new home before 10 weeks of age.
+Even at 10 weeks, a Pembroke puppy is not large, and requires constant supervision from the adults in the family.
 Small puppies can quickly squeeze behind furniture, chew electrical wires, or fall down stairs.
-Many breeders will wait until 10-12 weeks to place puppies in their new homes.
-This delay is not meant to deprive the new family of the puppy's early development, but because most breeders have found that puppies benefit significantly from interaction with their littermates and their dam during the eight to ten week period of a puppy's life.
-Also, by not selling a puppy prior to eight weeks of age, the breeder will ensure that the puppy is large enough to fit into a new home and flourish.
+Many breeders will wait until 12 weeks to place puppies in their new homes.
+This delay is not meant to deprive the new family of the puppy's early development, but because most breeders have found that puppies benefit significantly from interaction with their littermates and their dam after weaning and up to the twelve week period of a puppy's life.
+Also, by not selling a puppy prior to 10 weeks of age, the breeder will ensure that the puppy is large enough to fit into a new home and flourish.
+The PWCCA Code of Ethics recommends that puppies remain with the breeder until they are 10 weeks old.
+Responsible breeders whether PWCCA members or not endeavor to follow this guideline.

 14. What equipment do I need to have when I bring one home?